umarcor/osvb/doc/intro/frameworks.rst

 ======

 Cocotb is a coroutine based co-simulation library for writing VHDL and Verilog testbenches in Python.
-It was initially written and open sourced by `Potential Ventures <http://potential.ventures/cocotb>`__ in 2013.
+It was initially written and open sourced by :web:`Potential Ventures <potential.ventures/cocotb>` in 2013.
 The project went dead for some months between 2017 and 2018.
-Since 2019, it is maintained by members of the `FOSSI Foundation <https://www.fossi-foundation.org/>`__ and other contributors.
+Since 2019, it is maintained by members of the :web:`FOSSI Foundation <www.fossi-foundation.org/>` and other contributors.

 Cocotb provides shared libraries written in C++, which allows simulators to load Python scripts and interact with them